Liquidated damages and penalty clauses in the Netherlands

 If a Party fails to fulfil any of its obligations under this confidentiality clause, it forfeits an immediately due and payable penalty of EUR 100,000 per breach and EUR 1,000 for each day that such breach continues, without prejudice to the other Party’s right to claim specific performance and/or damages and without prejudice to the other rights that the other party may have by virtue of law or this Agreement.

-If your business is based in an English speaking country such as the UK, the US, Australia, Canada, New Zealand or Singapore, it is possible that you will not have come across penalty clauses before, as contractual penalties are invalid in most common law jurisdictions.
-Instead, you will be more likely to have dealt with so-called “liquidated damages clauses” which for their validity generally need to provide a “genuine pre-estimate” of the harm caused by the breach to which they relate.
+If your business is based in a common law country such as the UK, the US, Australia, Canada, New Zealand or Singapore, you may not have come across penalty clauses before.
+In most common law jurisdictions, contractual penalties are invalid.
+Instead, these legal systems use “liquidated damages clauses,” which generally need to provide a “genuine pre-estimate” of the harm caused by the breach.

-Under Dutch contract law, penalty clauses will be enforceable even if there is no relation between the penalty and the loss or harm that will be incurred in the event of a breach of contract.
-The primary purpose of a penalty clause is deterring and punishing breaches.
-As such, they do not need to bear any relation to the harm caused by the breach in question.
-Furthermore, in addition to collecting a penalty, parties invoking a contractual penalty may also be able to claim damages for actual loss suffered on top of the penalty, if this is agreed.
+Under Dutch contract law, penalty clauses are enforceable even if there is no relation between the penalty and the loss that will be incurred in the event of a breach.
+The primary purpose of a boetebeding is deterring and punishing breaches.
+The penalty does not need to bear any relation to the harm caused by the breach in question.
+On top of collecting a penalty, parties invoking a contractual penalty may also claim damages for actual loss suffered, if the contract provides for this.

-The court may, upon the request of the debtor, reduce the contractual penalty if this is obliviously required by standards of reasonableness and fairness, on the understanding that it cannot grant the creditor less than the applying compensation for damages that would have been due by virtue of Dutch statutory provisions.
+Under article 6:94 of the Burgerlijk Wetboek, the court may, upon the debtor’s request, reduce a contractual penalty if this is clearly required by standards of reasonableness and fairness (redelijkheid en billijkheid).
+The court cannot, however, award the creditor less than the damages that would have been due under statutory provisions.

-While penalty clauses under Dutch law do not need to be proportionate to the loss suffered as a result of the breach, they cannot be completely excessive.
-Where a penalty is too draconian, the courts may (upon request of the debtor) reduce the penalty to “moderate it” in accordance with the overriding Dutch legal principle of reasonableness and fairness.
-There are also certain types of contracts (such as general terms and conditions used with consumers or employment contracts) for which specific rules apply preventing or limiting the use of penalty clauses.
+While penalty clauses under Dutch law do not need to be proportionate to the loss suffered as a result of the breach, they cannot be entirely excessive.
+Where a penalty is disproportionate, the courts may (upon the debtor’s request) reduce or “moderate” it in accordance with the overriding Dutch legal principle of reasonableness and fairness.
+Certain types of contracts—such as general terms and conditions (algemene voorwaarden) used with consumers or employment contracts—are subject to specific rules that prevent or limit the use of penalty clauses.